 Managing Partner, Pappas Capital

 Art is currently a director for Aura Biosciences and OrphoMed, and a board observer for Amplyx Pharmaceuticals, Balance therapeutics, Kezar Life Sciences and Real Endpoints.
-He also serves on several non-profit boards including the North Carolina Biotechnology Center and The Wistar Institute.
+He also serves on several non-profit boards, including the North Carolina Biotechnology Center and The Wistar Institute.
 He is a decorated Vietnam veteran, having served in the US Army 101st Airborne Division and 2nd PSYOP Airborne Group JFK Special Warfare Center.
-Art received a BS in Biology from Ohio State University and an MBA in Finance from Xavier University.
+Art received a BS in Biology from The Ohio State University and an MBA in Finance from Xavier University.

 Nikhilesh Singh, PhD